-SPEED – always going faster and faster — lets you falsely believe that you are seeking the American dream of success, that you can have it all, and there will be no costs.
+SPEED – always going faster and faster — lets you falsely believe are seeking the American dream of success, that you can have it all, and there will no costs.
 Just keep going.
 Don’t stop to think, don’t question.
 You’ll be left behind if you pause a moment for self-reflection.
 There’s the cost!

 I talked with her about addiction as three-pronged necklace: out-of-control behavior, constricted or wild emotions and distorted thinking.
 The thinking tells us that action, which leads to nation of impulse-dominated people, behaving like four-year olds on play ground.